 Maguire's cover was vital and the wily Protestant bachelor played the game well.
 On one occasion, he 'alerted' his London employers at the Post Office to a stack of rifles which belonged to the company brigade, warning that they were likely to be stolen by those 'unscrupulous Sinn Feiners'.
 His superiors did nothing and two nights later the rifles had mysteriously vanished, destination Ireland.

-Meanwhile, Collins and McCarthy's friendship was also blossoming.
+Meanwhile, Collins and MacCarthy's friendship was also blossoming.
 Acting as de facto Minister for Finance, Collins had established a 'National Loan', primarily to raise funds for the operation of the Irish Volunteers who around this time became known as the Irish Republican Army.
-McCarthy was appointed London treasurer for the Loan which, by the end of August, had amassed £250,000 [c. €12 million in 2010].
+MacCarthy was appointed London treasurer for the Loan which, by the end of August, had amassed £250,000 [c. €12 million in 2010].

-During the Civil War, all of the GAA clubs in London adopted an Anti-Treaty stance but McCarthy stayed loyal to Collins.
+During the Civil War, all of the GAA clubs in London adopted an Anti-Treaty stance but MacCarthy stayed loyal to Collins.

-[In 1992 the original Liam McCarthy Cup was retired.
-As chance would have it, Tipperary were the last team to claim the original while Kilkenny were the first team to win the 'new' McCarthy Cup, an exact replica was produced in 1992.]
+[In 1992 the original Liam MacCarthy Cup was retired.
+As chance would have it, Tipperary were the last team to claim the original while Kilkenny were the first team to win the 'new' MacCarthy Cup, an exact replica was produced in 1992.]

 Sam Maguire continued to play a key role during the War of Independence, perhaps most notably when he saved one of Collins's death squads from certain capture as they were about to assassinate a British officer in London.[vi]
 Together with his second-in-command, Reggie Dunne, he also devised a plan to kidnap 25 Westminster MPs who were to be held in retaliation for hostages taken in Ireland.